brickstar/rails_engine/README.md

 # Rails Engine

-This is a Rails-based versioned JSON API built using ActiveRecord that allows users to consume data from the SalesEngine data schema.
+This is a Rails-based versioned REST API built using ActiveRecord.
+It currently only supports GET requests that allow users to consume data from the SalesEngine data schema.
+All output is currently in JSON format.

 ##